Visa and deportation controversies in the second Trump administration: Sami Hamdi

-On October 26, 2025, UK political commentator and critic of Israel Sami Hamdi was taken into ICE detention at San Francisco International Airport while on a speaking tour of the US.
-ICE stated Hamdi's visa had been revoked and he was being held for removal.
+On October 26, 2025, the British political commentator and critic of Israel Sami Hamdi was taken into ICE detention at San Francisco International Airport while on a speaking tour of the US.
+ICE said Hamdi's visa had been revoked and he was being held for removal.
 Far-right political influencer Laura Loomer took credit for Hamdi's arrest.
-The Council on American-Islamic Relations called for Hamdi's release, describing his arrest as "a blatant affront to free speech."
+The Council on American-Islamic Relations called for Hamdi's release, calling his arrest "a blatant affront to free speech."

 Ayman Soliman

-In July 2025, Ohio hospital chaplain and Egyptian political asylee Ayman Soliman was detained by ICE at a regular immigration check-in.
-Soliman sought asylum in the United States after working as a freelance journalist in Egypt during the Arab Spring.
-He was tortured under the Mubarak regime, and again abducted following the 2013 military coup against Mohammed Morsi.
-Soliman's lawyers believed his detention was related to his work with an Egyptian charitable organization that DHS alleged was associated with the Muslim Brotherhood.
-Two academics cited in the government case said that their work was misrepresented to justify detaining Soliman.
-Soliman called his experience in detention "traumatizing and dehumanizing" and said he was denied commissary, contact with his lawyer and visitation while in isolation for five days.
-Soliman lost his job while in detention, as did two of his fellow chaplains who spoke out against his detention.
+In July 2025, ICE detained Ohio hospital chaplain and Egyptian political asylee Ayman Soliman at a regular immigration check-in.
+Soliman sought asylum in the U.S. after working as a freelance journalist in Egypt during the Arab Spring.
+He was tortured under the Mubarak regime, and abducted again after the 2013 military coup against Mohammed Morsi.
+Soliman's lawyers believed his detention in the U.S. was related to his work with an Egyptian charitable organization that DHS alleged was associated with the Muslim Brotherhood.
+Two academics cited in the government case said their work was misrepresented to justify detaining Soliman.
+Soliman called his experience in detention "traumatizing and dehumanizing" and said he was denied commissary, contact with his lawyer, and visitation while in isolation for five days.
+He lost his job while in detention, as did two other chaplains who spoke out against his detention.
 Soliman was released in September and is expected to have his visa status restored.
 Immigration officials likely concluded that they did not have a case to revoke his visa.

+El Gamal family

+Hayam El Gamal, the ex-wife of a 2025 Boulder fire attack suspect, and her five children were detained by ICE shortly after the attack.
+The Trump administration has repeatedly tried to deport the family but been blocked in the courts.
+The deportation attempts have kept the family in prolonged detention.
+The FBI's investigation found no evidence that the family had foreknowledge of the attack.